revolution

 A short history of Envy, from hero to scapegoat

-4The modern world keeps presenting us with scapegoats.
-Lance Armstrong, Richard Millet, Jérôme Kerviel, John Galliano, to name but a few, each in a field, with completely different causes and reasons, have recently embodied the scapegoat, the justly punished culprit, the impediment in a circle put back in its place.
-The scapegoat is linked to egalitarianism, itself linked to envy.
-From hero to scapegoat, only the desire does not change.
-The modern world has the spectacle in its blood, the scapegoat has a cathartic function there.
+The modern world is constantly presenting us with scapegoats.
+Lance Armstrong, Richard Millet, Jérôme Kerviel, John Galliano, to name but a few, each in their own field, with completely different causes and reasons, have recently embodied the scapegoat, the rightly punished culprit, the troublemaker put in his place.
+Continue reading

 Notes on History of Catholicism